 He drinks tea as if his life depends on it, as well as water and takes chlorella whenever he remembers.

-He drinks and drank too much red wine and trashed himself most of youth, as well as spending his life on the beach surfing and swimming.
+He drinks and drank too much red wine and trashed himself most of his youth, as well as spending his life on the beach surfing and swimming.

-If you would like to protect your face from the sun daily with some sort of protection that you can apply in the morning and know that you are protected all day, use a mineral makeup, or a foundation with a zinc oxide base.
+If you would like to protect your face from the sun daily with some sort of protection that you can apply in the morning and know that you are protected all day, use mineral makeup, or a foundation with a zinc oxide base.
 The best protection is still mineral makeup.

-Mineral makeup has come along way in the last few years – many of the formulations feel and look like an up market foundation – yet they nourish the skin whilst blocking out the sun.
+Mineral makeup has come along way in the last few years – many of the formulations feel and look like an upmarket foundation – yet they nourish the skin whilst blocking out the sun.